JakeWharton/jakewharton.com/_posts/2024-03-28-nonsensical-maven-is-still-a-gradle-problem.md

 So Maven has some nonsensical dependency resolution semantics.
 Why should you, a Gradle user, even care?

 In the examples above, the version mismatches were demonstrated using peer dependencies on the Maven project.
-But disagreements can occur within the transitive graph of a single, Gradle-built library.
+But disagreements can occur within the transitive graph of a single Gradle-built library.

 If I am the author of library `A` from above, I only have a dependency on library `B` and it has a dependency on library `C`.